rmon-vfer/sass-cheatsheet/readme.md

 ```

 ## Nested selectors
-Nothing special here, these are mainly used to improve code readiblity.
+Nothing special here, these are mainly used to improve code readability.

 Note the ampersand (&) when using a CSS pseudoclass
 ```scss